aonemd/nin/README.md

 - Currently supports: listing, adding, editing, deleting, completing, archiving, and deleting archived todo items
 - Smart colored output
+- Uses YAML for storage by default (There's an option to use TOML but no configuration for it, yet)
 - Modular code covered by unit tests
-- Uses YAML for storage by default

 ## Installation